 2. Eat More Fiber

-Women should aim for a minimum of 25 grams of fiber per day, and men should get 38 grams.
-Good sources of fiber include fruits, vegetables, whole grains, beans and legumes.
+Women should aim for a minimum of 25 grams of fiber per day, and men should get 38 grams, with a focus on plant-based foods rich in soluble fiber.
 In fact, an August 2019 study published in the Journal of the American Heart Association found that eating mostly foods from plants versus animals is associated with better heart health and a reduced risk of developing cardiovascular disease.

 3. Eat Fish at Least Twice Per Week